World-Class Research Spaces

 - In-building access to PET/CT, Cryo-EM and high-resolution electron microscopy

-- 18 integrated informatics and data analytics spaces
+- Integrated informatics and data analytics spaces

-- Good Manufacturing Practice (GMP) spaces
+- Good Manufacturing Practice (GMP) spaces for pilot-scale manufacturing

 - Clean rooms for tissue engineering and device fabrication